 Since then, I’ve taught at Jere Baxter, Meigs, East Literature and J. T. Moore Middle Schools, in that order.
 In between, my own children have attended the Canadian International School of Singapore, a neighborhood public school in Canada (truly neighborhood – no buses, we all walked or biked), and as of this year, both have graduated from Hillsboro High School and earned their IB Diplomas.

-Now in my 9th year of teaching, I entered the classroom with the inaugural class of the New Teacher Project, Nashville Teaching Fellows.
-I taught 4th grade at Paragon Mills Elementary School for 3 years before moving to University School of Nashville to teach 3rd grade.
-I am now happier than ever teaching 6th grade English where I get to share my passions for the written word, grammar, and poetry.
+Now in my 11th year of teaching, I entered the classroom with the inaugural class of the New Teacher Project, Nashville Teaching Fellows.
+I taught 4th grade at Paragon Mills Elementary School for 3 years before moving to University School of Nashville to teach 3rd grade and then 6th grade English.
+I am currently teaching 9th and 10th grade Foundations at Templeton Academy.

 My name is Chris Spiegl.
 I currently teach Earth Science to 8th graders at the Montgomery Bell Academy, where I enjoy sharing an understanding of Earth’s complexity and diversity with my students in a hands-on, engaged and practical manner.
 Prior to MBA, I taught agronomy in the highland Andes to K-12 students and developed 4-F clubs as a Peace Corp volunteer.
 Following PC Ecuador, I taught bilingual science and math in NYC Public Schools and studied at Teachers College, Columbia University in the inaugural class of the Returned Peace Corps Volunteer Fellows program.
 My challenge and passion involves keeping abreast of changes in Earth systems, technology in education and best practices in pedagogy.
 Conferences help, but my endeavors are enhanced, enabled and maximized when ongoing and local with like-minded colleagues.
 The Educator’s Cooperative allows me regular interaction throughout the school year with incredible colleagues from a variety of school models, all committed to best practices and sharing of “what works”.